-The average ROE authorized electric utilities was 9.73% in rate cases decided during the first quarter of 2019, somewhat above the 9.60% average for cases decided in calendar-2018.
-There were 12 electric ROE determinations in the first three months of 2019 versus 48 in the full year 2018.
+The average ROE authorized electric utilities was 9.66% in rate cases decided during the first half of 2019, versus the 9.60% average for cases decided in calendar-2018.
+There were 24 electric ROE determinations in the first half of 2019 versus 48 in the full year 2018.

 This data includes several limited-issue rider cases.
-Excluding these cases, the average authorized ROE was 9.57% in rate cases decided in the first quarter of 2019, largely in line with the 9.56% in full year 2018.
+Excluding these cases, the average authorized ROE was 9.57% in electric rate cases decided in the first half of 2019, largely in line with the 9.56% average observed in 2018.
 The difference between the ROE averages including rider cases and those excluding the rider cases is largely driven by ROE premiums of up to 200 basis points approved by the Virginia State Corporation Commission in riders related to certain generation projects (see the Virginia Commission Profile).

-The average ROE authorized gas utilities was 9.55% in the first quarter of 2019 versus 9.59% in full year 2018.
-There were only four gas cases that included an ROE determination in the first three months of 2019, versus 40 in 2018.

-In the first three months of 2019, the median authorized ROE for all electric utilities was 9.7% versus 9.58% in full year 2018.
-For gas utilities, the median authorized ROE in the first three months of 2019 was 9.7% versus 9.6% in 2018.
+The average ROE authorized gas utilities was 9.63% in cases decided during the first half of 2019, just above the 9.59% in full-year 2018.
+There were only seven gas cases that included an ROE determination in the first six months of 2019, versus 40 in 2018.
+In the first six months of 2019, the median authorized ROE for all electric utilities was 9.63% versus 9.58% in full-year 2018.
+For gas utilities, the median authorized ROE in the first six months of 2019 was 9.70% versus 9.60% in 2018.

-From a longer-term perspective, interest rates, as measured by the 30-year U.S.

-Treasury bond yield, fell almost steadily from the early 1980s until 2015 or so, placing downward pressure on authorized ROEs.
-Even though the decline has been less dramatic in the period since 1990, average authorized ROEs fell below 10% for gas utilities in 2011 and for electric utilities in 2014.
+From a longer-term perspective, interest rates, as measured by the 30-year U.S. Treasury bond yield, fell almost steadily from the early 1980s until 2015 or so, placing downward pressure on authorized ROEs.
+Even though the decline has been less dramatic in the period since 1990, average

-Authorized return on equity (%)
+Average authorized return on equity (%) Dashboard

-Dashboard